Day 1 Skopje International Airport- Skopje – Kamnik winery (D) (20 km)

 3) Pelagonija-Polog, around Lake Ohrid, to the west on the border with Albania.

-The grape varieties common in cultivation includes a large proportion of indigenous varieties and varieties common to Central Europe and the Balkans, as well as some international varieties.
+The grape varieties common in cultivation include a large proportion of indigenous varieties and varieties common to Central Europe and the Balkans, as well as some international varieties.
 Red varieties include Vranec (the most common variety of Macedonia), Kratosija, Cabernet Sauvignon and Merlot.
-It should be noted that Stanušina Crna is a unique variety of grape of Macedonian origin, capable of producing very high quality wines, very popular on domestic market, little known outside of its native country.
+It should be noted that Stanušina Crna is a unique variety of grape of Macedonian origin, capable of producing very high-quality wines, very popular on the domestic market, little known outside of its native country.
 White varieties include Smederevka, Welschriesling (usually referred to as Laški Rizling), Chardonnay, Sauvignon blanc and Žilavka.